playwright-community/jest-playwright/README.md

 Debugging tests can be hard sometimes and it is very useful to be able to pause tests in order to inspect the browser.
 There are two ways to put your tests in debug mode:

-- Playwright give you [ability](https://playwright.dev/docs/next/debug/#run-in-debug-mode) to configure the browser for debugging with `PWDEBUG` environment:
+- Playwright give you [ability](https://playwright.dev/docs/debug/#run-in-debug-mode) to configure the browser for debugging with the `PWDEBUG` environment variable:
 ```js
 PWDEBUG=1 jest
 ```